 Those who have already been invited or are currently being invited to be vaccinated are:

-The next group of people to be invited for their coronavirus vaccination are those aged 50 and over.
+The next group of people to be invited for their coronavirus vaccination are those aged 18 - 29.
+NHS Scotland is aiming for everyone aged 18 to 49 to have their first dose of the coronavirus vaccine by the end of July, depending on supply.
 Read further information about JCVI advice on priority groups for the coronavirus vaccination on GOV.UK.

 NHS Grampian strongly recommends you get the vaccine as soon as it is offered to you.